google/google-ctf/infrastructure/kubernetes/walkthrough/local-testing.md

 ## Testing with Kubernetes

 For testing challenges in the same environment as production, as well as to test challenges that require changes to the Kubernetes configuration, you can also test with a local Kubernetes cluster.
-This is the recommended method, although it takes a bit longer to setup.
+This is the recommended method, although it takes a bit longer to setup, and is not available in Google Cloud Shell.

 ### Install a local Kubernetes cluster